tisljaricleo/PyQgisScripts/README.md

 ## Scripts

 ### Rectangle drawing
 The script will draw a rectangles on a Qgis map.
 User need to define a starting GNSS point, size of a rectangles and the number of rectangles.
-Also the matrixs for rectangles colors must be provided.
+Also the matrix for rectangles colors must be provided.
 The result will be something like this:
 ![Rectangles_example](https://www.dropbox.com/s/bajfy4cjx0y7kvv/QgisRectangles.JPG?dl=0&raw=1)